chibui015/kho/Scanning-From-Web-Pages.md

   * `{TYPE}`: the name of the type of parsed content, like `PRODUCT`
   * `{META}`: a string representation of the scan metadata, like `{POSSIBLE_COUNTRY=US/CA}`

-_These are not available in other platform implementations, like the iOS app._

 The following URL also works, and some have found it works where the HTTP URL above doesn't.
 This also shows usage of `SCAN_FORMATS`:

 `zxing://scan/?ret=http%3A%2F%2Ffoo.com%2Fproducts%2F%7BCODE%7D%2Fdescription&SCAN_FORMATS=UPC_A,EAN_13`

-## iPhone

-Note that this functionality will be available on the iPhone app `Barcodes`. iOS works differently, and so the URL pattern must instead use the `zxing://scan/` URL:

-`zxing://scan/?ret=http%3A%2F%2Ffoo.com%2Fproducts%2F%7BCODE%7D%2Fdescription&SCAN_FORMATS=UPC_A,EAN_13`

-Only the `{CODE}` placeholder is available at the moment.

 ## Custom search URL